We rely on our radiators to spark into action and keep us warm year after year, but what if they don’t?!

 Balancing radiators can help fix problematic radiators that don’t heat up fully.
 However, bleeding should be the first port of call, so bleed your radiators before balancing them.

 Tip: This is only a rough guide, and the exact process will differ between systems.
-It’s best to ask a qualified plumber or heating engineer about balancing your system if you’re unsure.
+Book one of our engineers today for a piece of mind.

 Flow diverters are fitted internally to the radiator to ensure water is pumped to all areas of the radiator.
 Most modern radiators are pre-fitted with flow diverters.
 If you’ve fitted new radiators but still can’t get them to heat up properly after trying other solutions, then ask a heating e engineer to check the flow diverter.